 We thank our two Platinum Partners, Rabobank and CSIRO.

 2009 Scholar Stuart Barden moved to Kenya nine years ago following his Nuffield Scholarship where he studied grain production in low rainfall environments.
 He and his family run AusQuest, a 1,100 hectare farm with arable owned and leased land near Athi River.
 He is practising conservation farming, growing chick peas, beans and fodder including silage, haylage and hay using unconventional methods that are paying off, landing him a new title locally as ‘conservation farming ambassador’.
-Stuart will share his experience of life and work in Kenya.

 2014 Scholar Paul Niven studied management systems and price risk management for multi-site dairy operations.
 He moved to China in 2015 where he established and lead the Pure Source Dairy business – a joint venture between Fonterra and Abbott – with 8,000 cows and 5,000 acres of crop.
 Since June he now leads the Dairy Consultancy practice for Asian Agribusiness Consulting, working with large scale dairies across China to build new farms and improve financial and operational performance.
 Paul has a bachelor of Veterinary Science from the University of Sydney, Masters of Veterinary Science from the University of Melbourne and an MBA from Buckinghamshire Chilterns University College, UK.

-We also have three special guest speakers:.
+We also had four special guest speakers:

 Dick Wittman is board chair and former manager of a 20,000-acre dry land crop, range cattle and timber operation in northern Idaho.
 Management of the farm has transitioned to a partnership of four other family partners.
 He also provides private consulting to farm, ranch and agricultural support businesses.
 Wittman has served on the faculty for the TEPAP Ag Executive Program in Austin, Texas since 2003, and is an adjunct faculty member of Texas A&M University.
 Stewardship has been a Wittman Family Farm tradition.
 The farm was selected as the national Millennium Farm Family in 2000 by the Ag Earth Partnership.